wwt/SwiftCurrent/.github/guides/Using Storyboards.md

 ## Overview

 This guide will walk you through getting a `Workflow` up and running in a new iOS project.
 If you would like to see an existing project, clone the repo and view the `UIKitExample` scheme in `SwiftCurrent.xcworkspace`.

 The app in this guide is going to be very simple.
 It consists of a screen that will launch the `Workflow`, a screen to enter an email address, and an optional screen for when the user enters an email with `@wwt.com` in it.
 Here is a preview of what the app will look like:

 ![Preview image of app](https://user-images.githubusercontent.com/79471462/131556008-943f5e00-b7d0-4782-974d-1e914c4179fc.gif)

-## Adding the dependency
+## Adding the Dependency

-For instructions on SPM and CocoaPods, [check out our installation page.](installation.html#swift-package-manager)
+For instructions on SPM and CocoaPods, [check out our installation page.](installation.html#swift-package-manager).

 ## IMPORTANT NOTE

-SwiftCurrent is so convenient that you may miss the couple lines that are calls to the library.
+SwiftCurrent is so convenient that you may miss the couple of lines that are calls to the library.
 To make it easier, we've marked our code snippets with `// SwiftCurrent` to highlight items that are coming from the library.

-## Create the convenience protocols for storyboard loading
+## Create the Convenience Protocols for Storyboard Loading

-It is best practice to use the `StoryboardLoadable` protocol to connect your `FlowRepresentable` to your Storyboard.
+It is best practice to use the `StoryboardLoadable` protocol to connect your `FlowRepresentable` to your storyboard.
 Additionally, to limit the amount of duplicate code, you can make a convenience protocol for each storyboard.

 ```swift
 import UIKit